 Licensing the internet is as ridiculous as it sounds!

 At the very least you can ask us what we think,

 Article 14 is not in our Constitution for nothing!

 The Online Citizen thanks Amanda for her kind contribution of this lovely and wonderfully written poem!

 The following two tabs change content below.

-Terry Xu is the Rich Media Editor of The Online Citizen, where he is responsible for driving content production for TOCTV, TOC's online video channel.
+Terry Xu is the Rich Media Editor of The Online Citizen, where he is responsible for driving content production for TOCTV, Singapore's independent online video channel.
 An engineer by training, he has taken a camera into the peat fires of Indonesia to cover the root cause of the haze, and is responsible for much of the video footage at Singapore's civil society events and political forums.
 Terry is concurrently the webmaster for TOC.